krzemienski/awesome-from-stars/README.md

 * [Ji4n1ng/OpenInTerminal](https://github.com/Ji4n1ng/OpenInTerminal): ✨ Finder Toolbar app for macOS to open the current directory in Terminal, iTerm, Hyper or Alacritty.
 * [eclipse-openj9/openj9](https://github.com/eclipse-openj9/openj9): Eclipse OpenJ9: A Java Virtual Machine for OpenJDK that's optimized for small footprint, fast start-up, and high throughput.
 Builds on Eclipse OMR (https://github.com/eclipse/omr) and combines with the Extensions for OpenJDK for OpenJ9 repo.
 * [openMEDIADESK/openMEDIADESK](https://github.com/openMEDIADESK/openMEDIADESK): Web based image database, filesharing, photo, media hosting and video streaming platform in java
+* [openmediavault/openmediavault](https://github.com/openmediavault/openmediavault): openmediavault is the next generation network attached storage (NAS) solution based on Debian Linux.
+Thanks to the modular design of the framework it can be enhanced via plugins. openmediavault is primarily designed to be used in home environments or small home offices.
 * [commaai/openpilot](https://github.com/commaai/openpilot): openpilot is an open source driver assistance system. openpilot performs the functions of Automated Lane Centering and Adaptive Cruise Control for 250+ supported car makes and models.
 * [openplayerjs/openplayerjs](https://github.com/openplayerjs/openplayerjs): Lightweight HTML5 video/audio player with smooth controls and ability to play VAST/VPAID/VMAP ads
 * [CalcProgrammer1/OpenRGB](https://github.com/CalcProgrammer1/OpenRGB): Open source RGB lighting control that doesn't depend on manufacturer software.
 Supports Windows, Linux, MacOS.
 Mirror of https://gitlab.com/CalcProgrammer1/OpenRGB.
 Releases can be found on GitLab.